 • Attend regional or provincial/territorial clinic once every two years.

 • Write National exam and obtain 70% or more.
 (Non-certification year only.)

-• Certified Level II umpire for a minimum of two (2) years.
+• Fully certified Level II umpire and a minimum of two years since attending Level II clinic.

 Level III Training Requirements

 • Attend a Provincial/Territorial Level III Clinic (FP or SP).